vigji/python-cimec-2023/project-instructions.md

 The project **must** feature a `README.md` in the repository with a (schematic) description of the project aims and structure.

-Examples of reasonable projects:
+### Examples
+To give an idea, reasonable projects could be like:
- - Writing a loading class for an experiment with multiple data sources
+ - Writing a loading class for an experiment's data, and showcase its use in a notebook
- - Drafting the analysis of a dataset (with data loading, operations, plot generation...)
+ - Preliminary analysis of a dataset (with data loading, aggregation, plots...); either original data or from the web
  - Implementing a new experiment / preparing the material for an experiment (eg images)
+ - Writing code for cool generative art using plotting functions
- - Refactoring some old code you wrote before knowing about classes and avoding magic numbers (refactoring should be conceptual and not only cosmetic!
-Thinking about avoiding duplicated code, thinking forward about usability of the functions and classes, etc.)
+ - Refactoring some old code you wrote before (conceptual and not only cosmetic!
+Avoiding duplicated code, reusability, etc.)

 ### Final presentations